jianzhaojohn/Habit-Rabbit/README.md

 * add “friends” who will be able to shame them when they falsely enter that they did something that they didn’t
 * bet money,using paypal, that they will complete all their habits for a given period of time.
 If they fail, the money is donated to a charity of their choice.

+### How to use our app

+when you first open up our app, you will see the login page pops up. you have 2 opetions here: first login with your existing account. second, creating an account.
+To create a account you simplly click on the register button and this will lead you to the registration page. there is 2 limits on creating account: for user name it must contain "@" and for passwords it has to have at least 4 characters.
+After you done with register you can back to login page and login there.
+When you login, you will see our main page which contain only one rabit house. you can go to another page using the "hunberger" button ont he top left and top right.

+In habit page, you can add and create new habit (just click on the button on the buttom right) and in the Agenda page you can see all your habit in a list view.
+Those data is update whenever you open you app (we update them through our database). you can check the habit when you finish them and we will record how you did in a period and display them in a graph view (just click on the habit in habit page for detail).

+last, for our notisfication function this is how it works: whenever you open up the app, we will notisfy user if their habit is dead or not (whether user follow their habit or not)

+P.S currently our app contain many feature that is not in our mvp, and we have not fully implement them yet. (can't guarantee if they will cause the program to crash.
+Usually they dont if you dont touch them.)
 ### How to Run

 Test e-mail: test@example.com